RahmatSaeedi/lotide/readme.md

  ```

 ## [eqArrays.js](eqArrays.js)
 Takes in two arrays and returns true or false, based on a perfect match.
-This does not work with nested arrays.
+It also works with nested arrays.

 ```javascript
 eqArrays([1, 2, 3], [1, 2, 3]) // => true